MKelm/mct/README.md

 mct
 ===

-"Mass Control Tycoon" a GPL game using node-webkit
+"Mass Control Tycoon" a GPL game using node-webkit for Windows, Mac and Linux.

 Current status:
 - Concept developement